jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     assert False != None
     self.assertNotEqual(False, None)

-  and the test passes.
+  the test passes.
 I update the notes to say that

   .. code-block:: python